 • trout cod

-This lake is regularly stocked with rainbow trout during school holidays breaks.
-In 2020 the lake received 900 rainbow trout yearlings.
+This lake is regularly stocked with rainbow trout during school holiday breaks.
+In 2020, the lake received 900 rainbow trout yearlings.
 Use this link to follow Victorian trout stocking programs.
-However, the true treasures of this lake are the trout cod which have been stocked here for almost 10 years.
-These are beautiful fish greatly respected by the local community.
+However, the true treasures of this lake are the trout cod, which have been stocked here for almost 10 years.
+These are beautiful fish, greatly respected by the local community.
 They are a protected species that is now open for fishing at lake Sambell and neighbouring Lake Kerferd.
 There is also a healthy population of yellowbelly ( golden perch ), redfin ( English perch ) and tench.
 If your bait fishing here we would recommend using power bait in bright colours, live minnows, scrub worms, maggots, corn and mudeye.
-Either suspended from a float, paternoster rig or a small running sinker rig ( using a very small sinker when using a paternoster rig or running sinker rig ).
+Either suspended from a float, a paternoster rig, or a small running sinker rig (using a very small sinker when using a paternoster rig or running sinker rig).
 This location also fishes well with lures and soft plastics.
-We would strongly suggest starting with small soft plastics including curl tails and paddle tails, spinners and shallow diving hard body lures around 5cm in size.
-For more suggestions read our guide on the Best lures and soft plastics to catch redfin
+We would strongly suggest starting with small soft plastics, including curl tails and paddle tails, spinners, and shallow diving hard body lures around 5cm in size.
+For more suggestions, read our guide on the Best lures and soft plastics to catch redfin

-When targeting freshwater species such as trout and redfin we recommend fishing with a spinning light rod.
+When targeting freshwater species such as trout and redfin, we recommend fishing with a spinning light rod.
 This will make the experience more enjoyable whilst improving your catch rates.
-We suggest a 1-3 or 2-4 kilo capacity fishing rod.
-Coupled with a 2000, 2500 or 3000 size reel.
-Spooled with a decent quality braid between 4-8 pound finished with a rod length of a quality fluorocarbon leader.
-Redfin is more active in the warmer months whilst trout are more active during the cooler months.
-Most freshwater species have a tendency to feed more aggressively at Dawn and Dusk.
-My personal favourite is fishing the sundown particularity in the warmer months.
+We recommend using a 2-4 kilo fishing rod with a 2000 or 2500 size reel, spooled with 6-8 pound braid and finished with one rod length of fluorocarbon leader.
+Redfin is more active in the warmer months, whilst trout are more active during the cooler months.
+Most freshwater species tend to feed more aggressively at Dawn and Dusk.
+My personal favourite is fishing at sundown, particularly in the warmer months.

 • Powerbait